 Myopia is another word for short-sightedness.
 People who are myopic struggle to see things at distance.
-With high myopia you may only be able to see clearly a few centimetres in front of you.
+With very high myopia you may only be able to see clearly a few centimetres in front of you.
 This can be remedied with glasses, and many myopes also like contact lenses.

 Find out more about short-sightedness here.